SmartlyDressedGames/Unturned-Docs/LevelAsset.md

 `Skills` *array*: overrides skill default and max levels.
 Refer to skill rule properties.

+`Enable_Admin_Faster_Salvage_Duration` *bool*: by default players in singleplayer and admins in multiplayer have a faster salvage time.

 This is an [Asset v2](AssetsV2.md) class.

 ## Schedulable Weather Properties